iiddaa96/TodoList-React/README.md

 ### Description

 - The ToDo App is a very simple web application that allows users to create a list of tasks to do.
 Users can add todo tasks, mark them as completed, and remove them from the list.
 It's also possible to edit a todo if needed.
+- For now the list of completed todos is not yet complete, so I have temporarily created three completed todos.

 ### Tools Used: